Recipients since 1985

 Dr. Symons was the first woman appointed to the Executive Council of the Hong Kong Government and the second woman to the Legislative Council.
 She was also one of a handful of female members of the Urban Council at the time.
 Her public service included civic duties as a Justice of the Peace and as a member on various boards.
 She was awarded an Honorary Doctorate by the Hong Kong University.
 Dr. Symons passed away peacefully at the age of 85 on 11th June 2004 in England.

-In selecting the recipient for the Scholarship, the Careers & Scholarship Sub-Committee of DOGAL (the “Committee”) aims to select a candidate who best exemplifies the qualities of a DGS girl as envisioned by Dr. Symons.
-Such qualities are encapsulated in the following quote from her own memoirs, Looking at the Stars – Memoirs of Catherine Joyce Symons, “… we aimed to send out into the world, girls who were conscious of their wonderful heritage of Christian thought, Western democratic ideals and the classical culture of China and, because they remembered the School motto “Daily Giving Service”, who would bring to our city the attributes of womanly patience, poise and gentleness, and innate toughness, in an age of much empty-headed noise and empty-hearted indifference.”
+In selecting the recipient for the Scholarship, the Careers & Scholarship Sub-Committee (the "Committee") aims to select a candidate who best exemplifies the qualities of a DGS girl as envisioned by Dr. Symons.
+Such qualities are encapsulated in her own memoirs, Looking at the Stars – Memoirs of Catherine Joyce Symons.
 Academic abilities, achievements in other fields such as music, sports and other attributes will be considered.
+The Scholar will be expected to follow the DGS spirit in giving back to society and contributing to the DOGA community, including supporting the Careers and Scholarship Committee for a reasonable period of time.

 The Scholarship is for the amount of HK$160,000.
-It will be awarded each year to a Sixth Form student of the Diocesan Girls’ School towards her tertiary studies in Hong Kong or abroad.
-The award ceremony will be held at DOGAL’s Annual Dinner when the recipient will also be presented with a certificate and DOGAL Life Membership.
+It will be awarded each year to a Sixth Form student of the Diocesan Girls' School towards her tertiary studies in Hong Kong or abroad.
+The award ceremony will be held at DOGA Annual Dinner when the recipient will also be presented with a certificate and DOGA Life Membership.

 Interested candidates should apply directly to the Committee.
 Details of the application procedures and requirements are set out below.
 The Scholarship will be offered conditional upon admission being granted by, and taking up of studies at, a university or such other educational institution as accepted by the Committee, over the period of the academic studies.